mongodb-industry-solutions/retail-store-v2/chatbot/README.md

 ![Create RAG App](dw_rag_app.png)

-- In RAG App Name provide the following value - `Leafy_Portal_Polciies`
+- In RAG App Name provide the following value - `Leafy_Portal_Policies`
 - Pick the LLM you configured in the previous step
 - Click `Next`